Since I'm a writer, you're going to get the full story monty.

 Here it is:

 I have been writing since I was a little kid.
-Early writing activities included multiple attempts at getting published in Readers Digest's "Life in These United States," writing comedy radio show scripts which I produced on a cassette player in my bedroom, and parodying stories in the style of authors I admired at the time, including Richard Brautigan, Paul Fussell, James Herriot, John Irving and Douglas Adams.
+Early writing activities included multiple attempts at getting published in Readers Digest's "Life in These United States," writing comedy radio show scripts which I produced on a cassette player in my bedroom, going ham on every episode of Mad Magazine I could find, and parodying stories in the style of authors I admired at the time, including Richard Brautigan, Paul Fussell, James Herriot, John Irving and Douglas Adams.
 Note: I know they are all dudes.
 It was a phase.
 Please know that I love women writers.
 I also spent hours memorizing comic record albums by Bill Cosby, Steve Martin, Richard Pryor, Lily Tomlin, The Smothers Brothers, Monty Python, Woody Allen, and Eddie Murphy.

-I spent childhood summers propped up on a bar stool at the Ukavets Club in Scranton, Pennsylvania, watching my grandparents enjoy nickle glasses of beer, smoking two packs a day via second-hand smoke, and listening to old men tell war stories.
+I spent childhood summers propped up on a bar stool at the Ukavets Club in Scranton, Pennsylvania, watching my grandparents enjoy nickle glasses of beer, smoking two packs a day via second-hand smoke, and listening to old men not talk about the war.
 I loved every minute of it.

-In high school I joined my high school creative writing club for a minute, but was asked to leave after writing a horror poem in the style of Poe's "The Raven."
+In eleventh grade I briefly joined my high school creative writing club, but was asked to leave after writing a horror poem in the style of Poe's "The Raven."
 What can I say?
 I had been reading Stephen King, had recently seen Psycho, and was working out my newfound fear of being stabbed to death while in the shower.

 After I dropped out of college at 19, I waited tables and wrote for fun.
 I also painted and drew pictures which I sold, but mostly that time in my late teens and early twenties was spent feeling like this (never underestimate the confusion of the late teens and early twenties):